Fire Extinguisher Tips

 Fit the Extinguisher to the Fire

 Be sure to match the proper extinguisher to the type of fire you are fighting.
-Know what type of extinguishers you have available and which type of fires they can be used on.
-For example, it is dangerous to use a Type A extinguisher or water on a grease or electrical fire.
+All extinguishers don't work properly on all fires.
+For example, it is dangerous to use a Type A extinguisher on a grease or electrical fire.
+However, some fire extinguishers are made to put out several classes of fire.
 Knowing your extinguisher can make the difference in putting the fire out or possibly making it bigger.
-Some extinguishers can be recharged after they are used and some must be discarded and replaced.
-Check your extinguisher to determine which kind it is.

 Class A - Ordinary combustibles, such as paper, cloth, wood, rubber and plastic.

 Class B - Flammable liquids, such as oil, grease, gasoline, oil-based paint, lacquer and flammable gases.